 But Baw Baw frogs aren't the only species being sniffed out before they're snuffed out.
 Conservation detection dogs are also being used to track down Chinese pangolins, Pacific pocket mice, silverspot butterfly caterpillars, snow leopards, koalas, and even killer whales-all by smelling their scat and hitting the trail.
+Orca scat poses particular difficulties because it floats on the ocean's surface for only a short time.
+So conservation teams have to gauge winds and tides to get the dogs to it by boat before it's gone.

-Yes, conservation can be a gritty business all right.
-But someone's got to work to save endangered animals-and dogs win out by a nose.
+Yes, conservation can be a gritty business all right, but someone's got to work to save endangered animals-and dogs win out by a nose.

 Voice of America contributed to this story.
-Video credit: Voice of America olfactory (adjective) of, relating to, or connected with the sense of smell receptor (noun) a nerve ending that senses changes in light, temperature, pressure, etc., and causes the body to react in a particular way
+Video credit: Voice of America decorous (adjective)correct and polite in a particular situationolfactory (adjective)of, relating to, or connected with the sense of smell